 To complete the program in 1 calendar year, students must earn a minimum of 12 credit hours each semester (fall, spring, and summer) for a total of 36 credits.
 This includes core course work, 1 required on-site laboratory per semester, and elective courses.
 Students may also choose to pursue their studies at a more moderate pace to accommodate other professional and personal commitments.
 For additional details read our program handbook.

-Students must take 5 credits of laboratory instruction (with 5 full days of instruction in the laboratory being equivalent to 1 credit).
-A minimum of 1 laboratory credit each semester must be taken on the Cornell University campus.
-Lab options offered at Cornell University and other institutions are detailed in Table 2.
+Students must take 5 credits of laboratory instruction (with 5-6 full days of instruction in the laboratory being equivalent to 1 credit).
+We recommend students take a minimum of 1 laboratory credit each semester on the Cornell University campus.
+Lab options offered at Cornell University are detailed in Table 2.

 In the final semester, students will be required to complete a literature review-based capstone project with guidance from program faculty.